MathNerdGamer/egyptian-form/README.md

 \frac{p}{q} = \frac{1}{n_{1}} + \cdots + \frac{1}{n_{k}}.
 ```

 The algorithm described by Golomb puts the fraction into lowest terms so that gcd(p,q) = 1, that way p has an inverse p' modulo q.
 Then, there exists an integer r such that pp' = qr + 1.
-Then, we get
+From this, we get
 ```math
 \frac{p}{q} = \frac{qr + 1}{p'q} = \frac{1}{p'q} + \frac{r}{p'}.
 ```